pranayjain099/EasyGlide/README.md

 **Features**

-**[easy_glide]** Shortcode easily add a slideshow to any post or page.
+1. Add a slideshow to your posts or pages using the **[easy_glide] **shortcode.
-**Customizable**: Pass parameters to the shortcode to customize your slideshow according to your preferences.
+2. **Customizable**: Pass parameters to the shortcode to customize your slideshow according to your preferences.
-**Internationalization:** The plugin is internationalized, making it easy to translate into different languages.
+3. **Internationalization:** The plugin is internationalized, making it easy to translate into different languages.
 We've even included a Hindi translation for your convenience!
-**Settings Page**: Access the plugin settings from the WordPress admin dashboard to tailor Easy Glide to suit your needs.
+4. **Settings Page**:  Customize your slideshow settings from the Easy Glide settings page in the WordPress admin dashboard.

 **Security**
 Easy Glide takes security seriously.
 We've implemented several measures to safeguard your website and data: